 Anna Koch ’20, Critical Language Scholarship Recipient

 International Studies major Anna Sklenar ’19 was awarded a Fulbright to examine the influence of nostalgia for the Soviet era on populism in Russia today.
-She will conduct interviews in Ekaterinburg, Russia in 2019-2020 as part of her research.
+She conducted interviews in Ekaterinburg, Russia in 2019-2020 as part of her research.

 Read Anna’s interview in The Daily about her Fulbright research plans in Russia.